High inflation comes with a heavy economic price. So can the Federal Reserve’s attempts to get it under control.

 Market interest rates have moved at a much faster pace than the Fed’s benchmark.

 The average 30-year fixed rate mortgage hit 5.77 percent in the week ending July 13, according to national Bankrate survey data.
 That’s nearly 3 percentage points higher from its all-time low of 2.97 percent in early February 2021.
 Meanwhile, the 10-year Treasury yield climbed 178 basis points in the same time period to 2.93 percent, bouncing from an 11-year high of 3.49 percent weeks prior.

 Most of the time, U.S. consumers’ largest liability is their mortgage loan, and movement in mortgage rates can dramatically influence housing demand and home prices.
 Experts say those increases can cascade throughout the economy in a fashion even more dramatic than hikes to the fed funds rate.

 “Their strategy must be to suppress demand in the overall sense of raising interest rates, and they have already done that, even though they already had one hike under their belt,” says Wilmington Trust’s Tilley.

 Tighter financial conditions could also play a prominent role in slowing demand because it might shift investors away from riskier assets such as stocks, which boomed during the Fed’s ultra-accommodative policies.
-Less demand for equities often translates weighs on corporate and household balance sheets.
+Less demand for equities often weighs on corporate and household balance sheets.

 “If interest rates are doing their jobs, we’re not going to see big increases in home values or stock values,” CRFB’s Goldwein says.
 “That doesn’t feel good for people who have all this wealth in their stock portfolios or homes, but it’s macroeconomically desirable.”